-Cardinal Hill is an approximate 66-acre developer-designed, gated neighborhood located in the southern portion of the study area, to the west of SC 41 (Figure 9).
+Cardinal Hill is an approximate 66-acre developer-designed, gated neighborhood located in the southern portion of the study area, to the west of SC 41 (Figure ).
 The neighborhood can be accessed from SC 41 via Cardinal Hill Drive.
 The neighborhood is made up of large single-family homes on a densely wooded property bound to the east by SC 41 and to the west by Horlbeck Creek and its adjacent marshes.
 A substantial forested buffer is present along the east side of the community, adjacent to existing SC 41.

-Both of the build alternatives associated with the Project would change widen the existing two-lane SC 41 in the vicinity of Cardinal Hill to a five-lane roadway with a center raised island or two-way left-turn lane.
+Alternatives 1 and 7A would widen the existing two-lane SC 41 in the vicinity of Cardinal Hill to a five-lane roadway with a center raised island or two-way left-turn lane.
 Alternative 1 would require a total of approximately 1.5 acre from parcels, all located on the west side of SC 41, adjacent to Cardinal Hill.
 These changes would result in a more expansive roadway closer to the neighborhood than the existing roadway.
 Alternative 7A would require a total of approximately 0.4 acre from parcels alongside Cardinal Hill.
 Additionally, Alternative 7A would route the proposed SC 41 alignment farther from the community than existing SC 41.
-While Project changes would result in loss of some acreage, this change associated with Alternative 7A would reduce traffic flow near Cardinal Hill.
+The Compromise Alternative would alter SC 41 into a three-lane roadway and would require approximately 0.4 acre from parcels.
+While of the Project alternatives would result in the loss of some acreage, this change associated with Alternative 7A and the Compromise Alternative would reduce traffic flow near Cardinal Hill.